-The 2021 European society of cardiology (ESC) guidelines to the management of acute and chronic HF, recommend using Mineralocorticoid receptor antagonists (MRAs) (spironolactone or eplerenone), in addition to an ACE-I and a beta-blocker, in all patients with HFrEF to reduce mortality and the risk of HF hospitalization (21), (22) and improve symptoms.(21) Caution should be exercised when MRAs are used in patients with impaired renal function and in those with serum potassium concentrations >5.0 mmol/L(19).
-58.1% of elderly patients received an MRA versus 55.2% in younger patients (P<0.001).
-Dapagliflozin or empagliflozin are recommended, in addition to optimal medical therapy
+The 2021 European society of cardiology (ESC) guidelines to the management of acute and chronic HF, recommend adding Mineralocorticoid receptor antagonists (MRAs), in all patients with HFrEF to reduce mortality and the risk of HF hospitalization, (21) (22) and improve symptoms (21).
+MRA use should be cautious in case of impaired renal function or increased serum potassium levels >5.0 mmol/L(19).
+58.1% of elderly patients received an MRA versus 55.2% in younger patients (P<0.001), this higher use of MRA in elderly is related to the higher incidence of left and right HF signs in elderly.
+Latest ESC guidelines highlight the benefice of diuretic/natriuretic properties of SGLT2 inhibitors (Dapagliflozin or empagliflozin) when added, regardless of diabetes status, in patients with HFrEF by reducing congestion and reducing loop diuretic doses (23)